OSInside/kiwi/doc/source/concept_and_workflow/customize_the_boot_process.rst

 ``rd.kiwi.install.image=URI``
-  Specifies the remote location of the system image in a PXE based OEM installation
+  Specifies the remote location of the system image in a PXE based OEM installation.

 ``rd.kiwi.install.pass.bootparam``
   Instructs an OEM installation image to pass an additional